expz/muzero-ray/README.md

 # Learning to play Atari

 Unfortunately, while the training will run, the model does not learn.
-There is apparently an undiscovered bug.
+There is apparently an undiscovered bug or bad hyperparameter.

 ## Setup